kaltura/kaltura-chunked-upload-test/README.md

 json-20090211.jar
 log4j-1.2.15.jar
 ```
-You may want to update run.sh to use newer versions of these when available..
+You may want to update run.sh to use newer versions of these when available.

+The above JARs were compiled using Java 7 [1.7], if you are using a different version, you will need use JARs compiled with your version instead.

 ## Sample output